Metaswitch/clearwater-live-test/README.md

 As you saw above, a test can create an endpoint in ellis with `test.add_endpoint`.
 It may need an endpoint that is not a Clearwater number (for example for off-net calling), in which case `add_fake_endpoint(<DN>, <domain>)` may be used instead.

 To create a PSTN number use `test.add_pstn_endpoint`.
 These numbers can make calls out to the PSTN and should be used for live calling/international number dialing tests.
-When using these numbers, include in the test `skip_unless_pstn` ensure it is skipped if PSTN numbers are not available on the system under test.
+When using these numbers, include in the test `skip_unless_pstn` to ensure it is skipped if PSTN numbers are not available on the system under test.

 By default, `test.add_endpoint` has a random SIP URI assigned from Ellis' pool of numbers. `test.add_specific_endpoint "2345"` will assign the specific number `sip:2345@DOMAIN`.
 This should only be used when absolutely necessary for a specific test - it requires the Ellis API key to be provided in order to have sufficient privileges to create arbitrary numbers.